caffeinated-nick/arduino-remote/README.md

 This code will provide a simple webpage with buttons that will allow the user to control RF devices remotely.
 The webpage can of course be accessed from any device with a browser.

 ## Architecture
-This code has originally been written for use on an Arduino Uno, with an attached ESP-13 Wifi Shield (Jaycar XC4614, which using an ESP8266 chip), and a generic 433MHz RF transmitter, in this case Jaycar ZW3100.
+This code has originally been written for use on an Arduino Uno, with an attached ESP-13 Wifi Shield (Jaycar XC4614, which uses an ESP8266 chip), and a generic 433MHz RF transmitter, in this case Jaycar ZW3100.
 The code itself is deployed to the ESP-13 Shield, because the Wifi module ([ESP8266Wifi](https://github.com/esp8266/Arduino)) that this was based on used the chip directly.
 The Uno itself is flashed with a blank program.
 [WifiESP](https://github.com/bportaluri/WiFiEsp) can be used on the Uno to interface with the Shield.
 The RF transmitter is therefore connected to the Shield, and is interfaced with using [RCSwitch](https://github.com/sui77/rc-switch).

 The shield maintains an internal "state" which consists of two variables:
   * The state of the TV fan switch.